 What is a “Certificate of Fact” (COF)?

-Liability Confirmation: By issuing the COF, the transport company is providing a factual statement about the incident, which can help the insurance company determine if the damage falls within the scope of the policy.
+• Liability Confirmation: By issuing the COF, the carrier provides a factual statement about the incident, which helps the insurance company determine if the damage is covered under the insurance policy.

-Claim Processing: Without this document, the insurance company may have difficulty verifying the circumstances of the loss and could deny or delay the claim.
+• Claim Processing: Without a COF, insurance companies may face difficulty verifying the circumstances of the loss, which can lead to delays or even the denial of a claim.

 Documents Required to Issue a COF

-• Invoice Copy: To verify the value and details of the goods being claimed.
+• Invoice Copy: To verify the value and details of the goods.

 • LR Copy (Lorry Receipt) or Bill of Lading: This is the original transport document.
-The crucial part is the damage remarks noted on the document at the time of delivery.
-These remarks, signed by the receiver and the delivery person, are initial proof of damage.
+It should include any damage remarks noted and signed by both the receiver and the delivery person at the time of delivery, as this is the initial proof of damage.

-• Material Damage Photo: Photographic evidence of the damaged goods is essential to show the extent and nature of the loss.
+• Material Damage Photo: Clear photographic evidence of the damaged goods is crucial to show the extent and nature of the loss.

-• Insurance Survey Report: An independent surveyor’s report, often required by the insurance company, provides a professional assessment of the damage and its likely cause.
-The transport company may use this to corroborate the claim.
+• Insurance Survey Report: An independent surveyor’s report, often required by the insurance company, provides a professional assessment of the damage and its probable cause.
+The carrier may use this to corroborate the claim.

-• Insurance Policy Name and Number: This information is necessary to reference the specific policy and to ensure the transport company is providing the correct documentation for the customer’s insurance provider.
+• Insurance Policy Name and Number: This information is needed to reference the correct insurance policy and ensure the carrier provides the right documentation for the customer’s insurance provider.

 Leave a Comment